-foam in the synthesis of resins used in paints and coatings.
 The thermal properties are considered by some investigators for storing fruits and vegetables and in the design of heat treatment plants for agricultural materials.
 For example, thermal properties of agricultural seed or its product have the ability of retaining or transmitting heat when subjected to heat treatment[4].
 Bulk density and true density can be useful in sizing seed hoppers and storage facilities; they can affect the rate of heat and mass transfer of moisture during aeration and drying process.
-Seed bed with low porosity will have greater resistant to water vapour escape during the drying process, which may lead to higher power to drive the aeration fans.
+Seed bed with low porosity will have greater resistance to water vapour escape during the drying process, which may lead to higher power to drive the aeration fans.
 Seed densities have been of interest in breakage susceptibility and hardness studies[5].
 The physical properties such as size and shape are important in the electrostatic separation from undesirable materials and in the development of sizing and grading machinery.
 The shape of the material is important for an analytical prediction of its drying behavior[6].

 Iyayi et al.[7] reported that rubber seed deteriorates very rapidly in storage and the losses occurring as a result of this are enormous, thus there is a need to establish a convenient storage facility.
-However, study on thermo-physical properties that will help in the design of rubber seed storage structure was not undertaken.
-Therefore, this research was carried out to investigate some thermo-physical properties of rubber seed to establish a convenient reference data for the design of its storage structure.
+However, study on thermo-physical properties that will help in the design of rubber seed storage structure was not undertaken in the previous studies.
+Therefore, this research was carried out to investigate some thermo-physical properties of rubber seed to establish convenient reference data for the design of its storage structure.